How to Write a Japanese Invoice (請求書)

 What Is a Japanese Invoice (請求書)?

-An invoice (請求書) is a document issued after providing goods or services to formally request payment from a customer.
+An invoice (請求書) is issued after providing goods or services to formally request payment and document transaction details.

 Why Invoices Matter